leekinglai/ERCF_v3/Documentation/Hardware-configuration-checks.md

 MMU_MOTORS_OFF
   (remove any filament from your MMU)
 MMU_TEST_MOVE MOVE=100 SPEED=50
-  (verify that the gear stepper would pull filament towards the extruder) MMU_TEST_MOVE MOVE=-100 SPEED=50
+  (verify that the gear stepper would push filament towards the extruder / pull filament from the spool) MMU_TEST_MOVE MOVE=-100 SPEED=50
-  (verify that the gear stepper is pushing filament away from the extruder)
+  (verify that the gear stepper is pulling filament away from the extruder / pushing filament back to the spool)
 ```

 If the gear stepper doesn't move or moves the wrong way open up `mmu_hardware.cfg`, find the section `[stepper_mmu_gear]`:<br>